snabbco/snabb/README.md

 Select appropriate shell commands that are useful, eg need them for tests. ping, etc. Also aliases like touch (uses utimensat). syslog.

+## nixio compatibility

+Started, but lots to do.
+Most file descriptor operations there, need to do locking (flock, using fcntl).

+The way that options are specified are different, so will need to change things there, or add a compatibility layer.

+Nixio does not seem to have a test suite.

+Some initial setup eg for signals.
+May do this in compatibility layer.

+Functions with EINTR return false not nil, need to support this.